farina00/tele.lollo/README.md

 <p align='center'>:tv: - :open_mouth::open_mouth::open_mouth:...:open_mouth:</p>
 <p></p>

-## Welcome
+>
 > I believe everyone deserves to watch a bit of tele.
 > My goal is to remove any technical barrier that can prevent you from doing so.
+>

 ## About Tele Lollo

-Tele Lollo is a super simple website that, by using today's technologies, can stream tv.
+[Tele Lollo](https://farina00.github.io/tele.lollo) is a super simple website that, by using today's technologies, can stream tv.

 And, it doesn't store any video file.